Is your practice beginning to feel stagnant?

 One way to help your medical office stand apart from the competition is by implementing an on-demand, 24/7 online portal with scheduling functionality.
 Not only will this make your staff lives much easier, but you’ll likely find you attract new, young patients with this feature.

 As we all become busier and more tech-savvy, the less our younger generation wants to talk on the phone.
 They’ll feel confident booking their online appointments without having to say a word.
-Online scheduling to wait on, get started on implementing a system right away!
+Online scheduling to wait on, get started implementing a system right away!

 Do you have a quality marketing plan in place?

-Marketing is vital for businesses and brands in the medical industry, but unfortunately, it’s not quite as easy as promoting a sale or buying ad space.
+Marketing is vital for businesses and brands in the medical industry, but unfortunately, it’s not as easy as promoting a sale or buying ad space.
 Executing the wrong strategy could lead to an epic business fail.

 Marketing in the medical field must follow a different set of rules for a practice to gain awareness and the trust of its patients.
-Implement a medical marketing plan that will help you define some clear goals and prepare your office for the future.
+Implement a medical marketing plan that will help you define clear goals and prepare your office for the future.
 Use this plan to help give your medical practice what it needs to surpass your competition while staying on the path to success.

 Are you engaging with your patients?

 Are you utilizing social media and a quality website to stay in touch with your patients?
 If not, it’s time.
-In addition to social media, include an informative blog along with an online patient portal on your website so your patients can easily access their records and important documents.
+In addition to social media, include an informative blog along with an online patient portal on your website so your patients can easily access their records and essential documents.

-How is the physical design of your office?
+What is the physical design of your office?